- Chart

 Disclaimers:

 This analysis is based on publicly available information and is for informational purposes only.
-It does not constitute financial advice.
-Market share data and competitor positioning are estimates and subject to change.
+It does not constitute investment advice.
+Financial data and market share estimates are subject to change and may vary depending on the source.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.